Discover how Realm ensures that your published project works well with search engines and what you can do to further optimize your content.

 image: ./images/seo.jpg

-You can choose from among the schemas available on [Schema.org](https://schema.org/docs/schemas.html) that best describe your project or individual pages.
+---Realm supports JSON-LD parameters in redocly.yaml and in the front matter to add structured data to your project.
+You can choose from among the schemas available on Schema.org that best describe your project or individual pages.
+Structured data is essential for creation of rich snippets and improving the click-through rate of your project.

-The `jsonLd` object can be used alongside other `seo` options.
+The jsonLd object can be used alongside other seo options.

 Example of JSON-LD metadata on a blogpost page: